FrontEnd-ro/frontend.ro/README.md

 ENDPOINT=https://frontend-ro-dev.herokuapp.com/api
 ```

-Then run the local server using `yarn dev:local`.
+Then run the local server using `yarn dev`.
 Get in touch with us for more details.

 ## Database Dump, Restore and Backup